asd123www/qemu-study/README.md

 ## QEMU concepts

 When I was studying the `socket_start_outgoing_migration` function, I found the control flow would go back to the entrance of migration and exit.
 QEMU will invoke `socket_outgoing_migration` after building a connection with the destination.
 This reminded me of event-driven programming.
 Check this [blog](https://blog.vmsplice.net/2020/08/qemu-internals-event-loops.html) for more.

+Warning: if you want to do VM migration inside one server, you should disable port forwarding!